gw-ospo/curioss-patterns/informal-ospo-focus-groups-at-open-source-events.md

 Community members have a valuable space to share honest feedback about open source within the institution and OSPO services while the OSPO gains nuanced insights from the community that will inform future planning and activities.

+Feedback may also demonstrate the positive impact that the OSPO is having with different cohorts on campus.

 ## Additional learning from the University of California OSPO Network
-Instead of a ‘Closing Remarks’ session at the end of our conference, we facilitated a ‘Closing Directed Discussion' where we prompted conversations about what the OSPO could do for them.
+Instead of a ‘Closing Remarks’ session at the end of our conference, we facilitated a ‘Closing Directed Discussion' where we prompted conversations about what the OSPO could do for the university.

 Attendees had had two days of listening to us talking about things so they had lots of ‘percolation time’.
 We found that we’re either planning or in the process of setting up about 80% of the supports that people said they wanted.
 The other 20% are new ideas that will inform what we do next.